-Tragic accidents strike Lexington more often than we would like.
-Anyone could suffer life-threatening injuries in a car wreck, workplace accident, or hospital.
+Tragic accidents strike Lexington County more often than we would like.
+Anyone could suffer fatal injuries in a car wreck, workplace accident, or hospital.
 And when the unthinkable happens, surviving family members are left with many questions about what happened.

 Contact Hart Law today.
 South Carolina gives the estate the right to file a wrongful death claim.
 This is a civil lawsuit for financial compensation that certain family members can receive.
 Our Lexington wrongful death attorney can meet to discuss the tragedy and answer questions in a free consultation.